 CDC backs expansion of COVID boosters for all adults

-CDC Director Rochelle Walensky is recommending COVID-19 vaccine boosters for all adults.
+CDC Director Rochelle Walensky is giving the green light to COVID-19 vaccine boosters for all adults.

 The announcement came just hours after a vaccine advisory committee voted unanimously to expand Moderna and Pfizer-BioNTech vaccine boosters to everyone 18 and older.